-This is probably the most assumptious thing I will ever say, but I’m willing to the the chance.
+This is probably the most assumptious thing I will ever say, but I’m willing to take the chance.

 Nobody really knows the origin of Akara.